X88Y/user-catalog/README.md

 ## Features

 - User grid with cards for profile, contact, location, and company info
-- Server-side pagination (12 users per page)
+- with paginated DummyJSON (12 users per page)
 - Search on demand (Search button or Enter) with automatic page reset
 - Loading skeletons, empty state, and error banner
 - Responsive layout with CSS Modules